-Here are a few website that can help you unblock Facebook proxy server
+So, here are a few websites that can help you unblock Facebook proxy server

 Access Facebook Messenger Using VPN

 The dashing Facebook Messenger app lets you reach people instantly.
-The status message feature allows you to see whether it has been successfully received and seen by the receiver.
+Moreover, the status message feature allows you to see whether it has been successfully received and seen by the receiver.

-However, restrictions apply on Messenger in Kingdom of Saudi Arabia, China, North Korea and Iran.
-To get around with the restrictions, you can use one of the specified Facebook VPN.
-Just connect to an overseas VPN server such as US, UK, Germany or Netherlands.
+However, restrictions apply to Messenger in the Kingdom of Saudi Arabia, China, North Korea, and Iran.
+So, to get around with the restrictions, you can use one of the specified Facebook VPN.
+Just connect to an overseas VPN server such as the US, UK, Germany or Netherlands.

 Once connected to a Facebook Messenger VPN, you will be able to make hours of HD calls and chats hassle free from anywhere in the world.

 In many repressive countries such as China, social networking sites including Facebook offer a medium of communication with the outside world.
 It allows subscribers to interact with users around the globe and form groups, sign the pledge and take a stand against rigid state policies